ethereum/ethereum-org-website/public/content/developers/tutorials/data-storage-strategies/index.md

 However, once the challenge period has passed and the state root is finalized, the remaining purpose for knowing these transactions is to replicate the chain's current state.
 This state is also available from chain nodes, with a lot less processing required.
 So transaction information should still be preserved in a few places, such as [block explorers](/developers/docs/data-and-analytics/block-explorers), but there is no need to pay for the level of censorship resistance Ethereum provides.

-[Zero-knowledge rollups](/developers/docs/scaling/zk-rollups/#data-availability) also post their transaction data to enable other nodes to replicate the existing state and verify validity proofs, but again that is a short term requirement.
+[Zero-knowledge rollups](/developers/docs/scaling/zk-rollups/#data-availability) also post their transaction data to enable other nodes to replicate the existing state and verify validity proofs, but again that is a short-term requirement.

 At writing posting on EIP-4844 costs one wei (10<sup>-18</sup> ETH) per byte, which is negligible compared to [the 21,000 execution gas that any transaction, including one that posts blobs, costs](https://eth.blockscout.com/tx/0xf6cfaf0431c73dd1d96369a5e6707d64f463ccf477a4131265397f1d81466929?tab=index).
 You can see the current EIP-4844 price on [blobscan.com](https://blobscan.com/blocks).